-Broad topic A visit to Disneyland Broad topic Christmas Broad topic Yosemite → Narrow topic Riding on Space Mountain Narrow topic Cutting down our Christmas tree Narrow topic Hiking to Vernal Falls

-My narrow topic is:
+Broad topic A visit to Disneyland + Narrow topic Riding on Space Mountain Broad topic Christmas + Narrow topic Cutting down our Christmas tree Broad topic Yosemite + Narrow topic Hiking to Vernal Falls My narro ow topic is:

-2. Choosing the characters.
-Besides yourself, decide on another main character (optional).
-These characters participate in the primary action.
-On the other hand, minor characters, including ticket takers, flight attendants, people in a crowd, and others who interact casually (or not at all) with the main characters, should be used sparingly in a short narrative.
-You might not want any minor characters.
+2. Choose the characters.
+Besides yourself, decide if you want to include another main character-someone else who participated in the primary action.
+On the other hand, minor characters such as ticket takers, flight attendants, people in a crowd, and others who interact casually (or not at all) with the main characters, should be used sparingly in a short narrative.
+(You might not even want any minor characters.)